romstad/Chess.jl/docs/src/manual.md

 ### Numeric Annotation Glyphs

-It is also possible to add *numerical annotation glyphs* (NAGs) to the game.
+It is also possible to add *numeric annotation glyphs* (NAGs) to the game.
 NAGs are a standard way of adding symbolic annotations to a chess game.
 All integers in the range 0 to 139 have a pre-defined meaning, as described in [this Wikipedia article](https://en.wikipedia.org/wiki/Numeric_Annotation_Glyphs).

 Here is how to add the NAG `$1` ("good move") to the move 1... e5 after 1. e4: